Your workspace

 By using Taxi, you get the benefit of a full type system, rich build tooling to verify correctness, and an open source ecosystem to build your own plugins.

-A common pattern for building a core taxonomy is:
+A common pattern for building a core taxonomy involves the following steps:

-- Created as a standalone project, independent of any specific API / Service
+- Create it as a standalone project, independent of any specific API or service.

 - Orbital monitors the git repository and automatically deploys changes.